priya7tecagl/Medical-Appointment-Scheduler/README.md

 Add calendar integration to display appointments in a calendar format.
 Enhance the user interface with additional styling and interactive elements.
 Implement email notifications for appointment reminders and updates.
+Feel free to contribute to the project by submitting bug fixes, feature enhancements, or suggestions via GitHub pull requests and issues.